-The carrying values of cash, amounts receivable, accounts payable and accrued liabilities, and current portion of other liabilities approximate their fair values due to the short-term maturity of these financial instruments.
-Long term portion of other liabilities are measured at amortized cost.
+At December 31, 2021, the carrying values of cash, amounts receivable, accounts payable and accrued liabilities approximate their fair values due to the short-term maturity of these financial instruments.

 The Company classifies its financial instruments into three levels of the fair value hierarchy according to the relative reliability of the inputs used to measure the fair values.
 The fair value hierarchy is as follows: